 There are many 3.3V (Brown)& GND (Black) power connections.
-These will not all fit into the breakout board screw-terminals.
+These will not all fit into the breakout board screwterminals.
 It will be necessary to connect them in groups with a choc-block or similar, then to the screw terminal.
-Alternately use the header pin specified in the parts document, although this will require soldering.